TariqAHassan/BioVida/README.md

 Both ``CancerImageInterface`` and ``OpeniInterface`` cache images for later use.
-When data is 'pulled', a ``records_db`` is generated, which is a dataframe of all text data associated with the image.
+When data is 'pulled', a ``records_db`` is generated, which is a dataframe of all text data associated with the images.
 They are provided as class attributes, e.g., ``CancerImageInterface().records_db``.
 The ``cache_records_db`` dataframe provides an account of all images currently cached.